jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Just so, we can also stop using our tools as toys and start wielding them as lightsabers to fight for a better way of life.
 We've just been waiting for a new philosophy to turn them on and bring on the Computer Age.
 That's Techvolution, a philosophy that turns extras into heroic player gods who are hell-bent on winning the game of civilization.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _Here's a small sample of red/blue cable singing to the choir.
-This sermon was about a campaign speech by Ms. Obama.
-No surprise, one side hated it, the other loved it.
-It was just a speech.
-How could it change the world either for better or worse?
 Since Right and Left ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
-Notice how the fact that a new political party won't change government all that much is never talked about.
 This bullshit only works as long as you listen._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars